Synthetic Monitoring: What It Is, How It Works, and Key Use Cases

 After creating a clickpath script or recording a clickpath representing the transaction, remote agents can replay that script (simulating the user requests) to test the performance and availability of the various steps and collect performance data about the transaction.

-For example, in Kentik, such tests are a series of actions that are driven by a Google Puppeteer script (created using the Recorder tab in Chrome Developer Tools) that is executed by an agent running Headless Chromium.
-The results of such tests include the health status and total transaction time for each agent from which tests are being run and can show any screenshots that the script creator specified as actions in the script.
+In Kentik, transaction tests are driven by a Google Puppeteer script (created using the Recorder tab in Chrome Developer Tools) executed by an agent running Headless Chromium.
+The results include the health status and total transaction time for each agent, and can show any screenshots that the script creator specified as actions in the script.

 API Monitoring

-Though it’s just a special case of web application monitoring, it’s worth mentioning that synthetic monitoring can be used to automatically test the availability and proper operation of any REST API (a collection of API endpoints) or an individual API endpoint.
-As in web performance monitoring, the availability and proper operation of GET, HEAD, PATCH, POST, PUT methods for various API endpoints can be tested.
-In Kentik Synthetics, ping, traceroute, and BGP (border gateway protocol) data can also be collected.
+Though it’s a special case of web application monitoring, it’s worth mentioning that synthetic monitoring can be used to automatically test the availability and proper operation of any REST API (a collection of API endpoints) or an individual API endpoint.
+The availability and proper operation of GET, HEAD, PATCH, POST, and PUT methods can be tested.
+In Kentik Synthetics, ping, traceroute, and BGP (border gateway protocol) data can also be collected alongside API tests.

 Network and Routing Tests